adamwan-nexplore/guidebook-nxp-hk/how-we-develop/devops.md

 ### Old School Definition

-- DevOps is the practice of operations and development engineers participating together in the entire service lifecycle, from design through the development process to production support. - from (the agile admin)[https://theagileadmin.com/what-is-devops]
+- DevOps is the practice of operations and development engineers participating together in the entire service lifecycle, from design through the development process to production support. - quoted from [the agile admin](https://theagileadmin.com/what-is-devops)

-### Methodology - The Three Way
+### Methodology - The Three Ways

 - Flow
 - Feedback